joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Autolayout</summary>
-<p>Understand the benefits of using Autolayout to layout the app's user interface.
+<p>We expect fellows to understand the benefits of using Autolayout to layout the app's user interface.
 Common time complexities: </p>
 </details>

 <details>
 <summary>Autolayout II - developing for different size screens</summary>
-<p>Layout views to support all iOS devices including iPad</p>
+<p>We expect fellows to be able to use layout views to support all iOS devices including iPad</p>
 </details>

 <details>
 <summary>UI Testing</summary>
-<p>To know how to test an iOS app's user interface for expected behavior</p>
+<p>We expect fellows to know how to test an iOS app's user interface for expected behavior</p>
 <ul>
 <li>UI Element Queries</li>
 <li>UI Elements</li>